IC3lemon/CTF-reports/idekCTF-2024/crypto/README.md

 ```
 this was where I got stuck, because division in mod math doesn't work \
 but dhruti came in and taught that \
 you can multiply with mod inv of 24 both sides to get rid of 24.
+(OMG OFC FUCKING)
 ```

 24y * modinv(24,p) = (13c2 - c1) * modinv(24,p)  (mod p)